williamrwagner/williamrwagner.github.io/_pages/about-me.md

 I found particular enjoyment consulting with start-ups and early stage businessees on business plans, and operations.

-Some well known companies include PepsiCo Inc, Dep Corporation, Polaroid, General Scanning Inc and a number of other small to mid-size companies.
+Some well known companies I've worked at include PepsiCo Inc, Dep Corporation, Polaroid, General Scanning Inc and a number of other small to mid-size companies.

 I hold degrees in Financial Management from MIT (MS) and Aeronautical Engineering from MIT (BS)